FAQs Clinical Placements and COVID-19

 Yes.
 At this time, NSW Health is supportive of the continuation of safe, risk assessed clinical placements in NSW Health facilities and affiliated organisations wherever possible.

 Clinical placements are an essential element of educating and training our future health workforce.
-It is important that health students are able to commence and continue their placements to ensure they can meet their graduation and registration requirements.
+It is important that health students, particularly those in their final year, are able to commence and continue their placements to ensure they can meet their graduation and registration requirements.

 For students to attend clinical placements in NSW Health public health facilities, the Clinical Placements in NSW Health Policy still applies.
 This includes: